Shahnawaz35/git_986/README.md

 ## Contributing

 Contributions are welcome.
-Please fork the repository and submit a pull request with your suggested changes.
+Please fork the repository and submit a pull request with your suggested change.

----

-## License

-This project is open-source and available for educational and non-commercial use.